-SPEC 7535X Introduction to Second Language Acquisition and English Language Learning 30 hours plus conference; 3 credits Survey of second language acquisition theory and research as it relates to teaching English as a second language.
-The influence of speech and language disorders.
-Application of recent research findings in child first and second language acquisition, language typology, universal grammar and parameters, various models of second language acquisition, instructed second language learning, the critical period hypothesis, the social context, and other influences on second language acquisition.
+SPEC 7535X Introduction to Bilingual and Second Language Acquisition 30 hours plus conference; 3 credits Survey of bilingual and second language acquisition theory and research as it relates to differentiating speech and language difference from disorder.
+Examination of research associated with the socio- and psycho-linguistic, cognitive, and sociocultural dimensions of bilingual and second language development.
 Data collection and analysis.
 Applications to educational and community settings.
-This course is the same as English 779.2 and Education 7360X [798X].
+This course is the same as CBSE 7360X [EDUC 798X].
 Prerequisite: a course in normal language acquisition or permission of the deputy chairperson.
-SPEC 7536X Assessment of Second Language Learners 30 hours plus conference; 3 credits Assessment of English language learners, including those with special needs.
-Emphasis on qualitative and quantitative procedures.
-Examination of major language instruments for all ages and proficiency levels, development of self-made language tests and informal assessment techniques, and practical reflection on linking language assessment to instruction.
-Consideration of linguistic, cultural, and socioeconomic background in modifying and adapting testing procedures.
+SPEC 7536X Assessment & Intervention for Bilingual and Second Language Learners 30 hours plus conference; 3 credits Examination of cultural/linguistic competencies necessary to provide appropriate assessment and intervention for bilingual and second language learners.
+Examination of qualitative and quantitative procedures with consideration to individual linguistic, cultural, and socioeconomic background to determine difference vs. disorder.
 Applications to educational and community settings.
-This course is the same as Education 7359X [766.2X] and English 779.1X.
-Prerequisite: Either Education 7354T [760.49T] and 761.49T or a course in normal development of language; or permission of the deputy chairperson.
+This course is the same as CBSE 7359X [766.2X].
+Prerequisite: A course in normal development of language; or permission of the deputy chairperson.
 SPEC 7551X Professional Practice in Educational Settings 30 hours plus field experience; 3 credits Implementation of speech-language services in schools.
 Methodologies applicable to various service delivery models; educational law; strategies for effective participation in legally mandated activities in order for the speech and language impaired student to achieve prescribed academic standards.
 Observation of various classroom models.
 Prerequisite: Speech 7325X [725X].

 SPEC 7600X Speech Science and Acoustic Phonetics 30 hours plus conference; 3 credits Acoustic phonetic processes in the production and perception of speech; physiological correlates.
 Laboratory demonstrations.
 Prerequisite: a course in each of the following: phonetics, anatomy of speech mechanisms, and acoustics of speech.
 SPEC 7601X Psychological Acoustics 30 hours plus conference; 3 credits Fundamentals of psychoacoustic methods, signal-detection theory, auditory sensitivity, masking, loudness, pitch, binaural hearing, and speech perception.
 Laboratory demonstrations.
 Prerequisite: a course in the anatomy and physiology of the speech and hearing mechanism and a course in acoustics in speech and hearing.
 SPEC 7604X Advanced Anatomy, Physiology, and Neurology of the Hearing Mechanism 30 hours plus conference; 3 credits Anatomy, physiology, and neurology of the auditory pathways.
 Prerequisite: an undergraduate course in the anatomy and physiology of the speech and hearing mechanism.
-SPEC U7605X Communication Skills for Hearing-impaired 30 hours plus conference; 3 credits A comprehensive approach to the rehabilitation of adults with hearing impairments.
+SPEC U7605X Communication Skills for Hearing-impaired Adults 30 hours plus conference; 3 credits A comprehensive approach to the rehabilitation of adults with hearing impairments.
 Methods include cochlear implants and other sensory Prerequisite: a course in audiology.